makersacademy/takeaway-challenge/README.md

 Brief Summary of Approach
  -------
 I used diagramming to plan my objects and how they would interact with each other.
 I then used the TDD cycle, with frequent diagram revisits to implement the program.
 I feel a lot more confident with classes and delegation after this challenge.

-I need to work on injecting dependencies.
+Points for development:
+* explore injecting dependencies
+* customers can place orders via the text message

 Instructions
 -------